You will visit: Germany (start Berlin option), Denmark, Norway, Sweden, Finland, Russia, Belarus, Poland

 Free time this morning in the city to grab your last dose of Swedish cool then live the high life this afternoon as we board our luxurious cruise to Helsinki.
 Kick back with a drink on the deck and watch the sun set over the Baltic Sea, check out the shops of the promenade deck or maybe try your luck at the casino tonight.

 A blend of Finnish and Russian influences, Helsinki is a 21st century city with a lot of quirky aspects.
-Your Tour Manager will take you to check out Temppeliaukio, a church cut out of solid rock, and to see the famous Sibelius Monument, a gravity-defying sculpture made out of 600 steel pipes.
+Your Trip Manager will take you to check out Temppeliaukio, a church cut out of solid rock, and to see the famous Sibelius Monument, a gravity-defying sculpture made out of 600 steel pipes.
 Round off your Helsinki introduction with a drive past the Olympic Stadium and the historical heart of Senate Square.

 Helsinki is all about location, so with free time on your hands, head harbour side to soak up the great views and mingle with the locals at South Harbour Market.
 Rummage through stalls selling flowers and local foods, handicrafts, fresh fish and tasty baked goods.
 You could visit Suomenlinna, the fantastic and impressive sea fortress where Swedes and Russians once fought.